ESGURS welcomes new chair

 We are all reconstructive surgeons: we can be a victim of our own success by pioneering stem cell therapy and transplantation, ultimately replacing the operations that we currently perform.
 Will we be able to grow new urethras in the lab?
 Are penile and bladder transplantation becoming feasible?

 What is the role of ESGURS in the wider “reconstructive landscape”?
-What is the role of its chairman?
+What is the role of its chair?

 What are your priorities for ESGURS in the coming years?